adrianepaulooo/blockchain-training-labs/README.md

 mkdir -p $HOME/go/{src,pkg,bin}

-You can check your Go language version using this command: go version.
+You can check your Go language version using terminal by typing this command: go version

 Then install vscode using terminal by typing this command: sudo snap install vscode –classic

 After installing the vscode, Open the application the go to View > Extension (CTRL + SHIFT + X) And search Hyperledger Composer in the search bar then install it.

     Activity